MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority.md

 After you change to the new MDM authority, there will likely be transition time (up to eight hours) before the device checks in and synchronizes with the service.
 You must configure settings in the new MDM authority (Intune standalone) to ensure enrolled devices continue to be managed and protected after the change.
 Note the following considerations:
 - Devices must connect with the service after the change so that the settings from the new MDM authority (Intune standalone) replace the existing settings on the device.
 - After you change the MDM authority, some of the basic settings (such as profiles) from the previous MDM authority (hybrid) remain on the device for up to seven days.
 It is recommended that you configure apps and settings (policies, profiles, apps, etc.) in the new MDM authority as soon as possible.
 Also, deploy the settings to the user groups that contain users who have existing enrolled devices.
 When a device connects to the service after the change in MDM authority, it receives new settings from the new MDM authority.
 Any newly targeted policies override existing policies on the device.
-- After you change to the new MDM authority, the compliance data in the Microsoft Intune administration console can take up to a week to accurately report.
+- After you change to the new MDM authority, the compliance data in the [Azure portal](https://portal.azure.com) can take up to a week to accurately report.
 However, the compliance states in Azure Active Directory and on the device will be accurate so the device will still be protected.
 - Devices that don't have associated users (typically when you have iOS Device Enrollment Program or bulk enrollment scenarios) are not migrated to the new MDM authority.
 For those devices, you need to call support for assistance to move them to the new MDM authority.

 ## Prepare to change the MDM authority to Intune standalone